Skip to main content

 Our vision

-• Fostering and encouraging the practice of the Muslim faith according to the Quran and the Sunnah.
+• Fostering and encouraging the practice of the Muslim faith according to the principles found in the Quran and the Sunnah.

-• Non bias and non- judgmental approach with its cases.
+• Non-biased, non- judgmental approach with its cases.

-• Taking domestic violence and domestic abuse as serious issues when evidence is provided in a talaq application.
+• Taking domestic violence and domestic abuse as serious issues when evidence is provided in a divorce application.

 • Providing advice and assistance in the operation of Muslim family life.

-• Establishing a bench of scholars to operate as the Islamic Sharia Council and to make decisions on matters of Muslim family law referred to it.
+• Establishing a bench of scholars and specialists to operate as the National Sharia Council and to make decisions on matters of Muslim family life referred to it.

 1. Physical, mental, or emotional abuse.
 When one of the spouses becomes abusive and inflicts physical, mental, or emotional abuse, and is not willing to change by taking practical measures through therapy or counselling.